Sinchana234/Private-Network-Setup-UDC-Server/README.md

-Web Server (udc.example.com)
+# Private-Network-Setup-UDC-Server

-1.Install Apache and PHP.
+## Web Server (`udc.example.com`)
-2.Verify PHP and start the web service.
+1. Install Apache and PHP.
-3.Create a test PHP page to confirm setup.
+2. Start and verify PHP with a test page.
-4.Access the page via browser; adjust firewall if needed.
+3. Ensure the page loads in the browser (adjust firewall if needed).

-Database Server (dbsvr.example.com)
+## Database Server (`dbsvr.example.com`)

-1.Clone the web server and assign a new hostname.
+1. Clone and rename the web server.
-2.Disable firewall and remove bridged network.
+2. Disable firewall and remove bridged networking.
-3.Install and configure MySQL with UTF-8 support.
+3. Install MySQL with UTF-8 settings.
-4.Secure MySQL and create a test database.
+4. Secure MySQL and create a test database.

-UDC Application Configuration
+## UDC Application Configuration

-1.Create udc database and user with full access.
+1. Create `udc` database and grant user privileges.
-2.Verify remote connection from web server.
+2. Verify remote access from web server.
-3.Create users table for storing form data.
+3. Create `users` table to store form data.
-4.Set up upload directories with proper permissions.
+4. Configure upload directories with appropriate permissions.

-Application Functionality
+## Application Workflow

-1.PHP page connects to database and verifies connectivity.
+1. PHP page connects to MySQL and confirms connectivity.
-2.Main application page collects user data and uploads files.
+2. Main app collects user info and files.
-3.Submitted data is stored in the database and files saved locally.
+3. Data is stored in the DB; files saved locally.